sirinath/rfc/42/README.md

 ### 2.2.
 Licensing and Ownership

-1. The project SHALL use a share-alike license such as the MPLv2, or a GPLv3 variant thereof (GPL, LGPL, AGPL).
+1. The project SHALL use an [OSI](https://opensource.org/) approved license as the Project License and MUST maintain all contribution under the chosen Project License.
 1. All contributions to the project source code ("patches") SHALL use the same license as the project.
 1. All patches are owned by their authors.
 There SHALL NOT be any copyright assignment process.
 1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.